 In this story, Jenna is a member of the Muscogee (Creek) Nation and is also of Ojibway (Chippewa/Anishinabe) descent.
 She lives in a contemporary intertribal community and family in Oklahoma.

 Bowwow Powwow by Brenda J. Child, translated by Gordon Jourdain, illustrated by Jonathan Thunder

 This bilingual Ojibwe/English picture book is a story of a family attending a powwow and the spiritual associations with it.
 The powwow dream sequence includes traditional dancers, grass dancers, and jingle-dance dancers, as well as a drum group.
 The connection of the Ojibwe song and dance is connected to past and present through the powwow. [picture book, ages 4 and up]

 Powwow Summer: A Family Celebrates the Circle of Life by Marcie Rendon, photographs by Cheryl Walsh Bellville

-Marcie Rendon shares her people, the Anishinaabe (also known as Ojibwe or Chippewa), in this deep dive into the Downwind family’s celebration of the circle of life that include as many as twelve powwows a year.
-The powwow is a ceremony that was traditionally held with the changing of the seasons but now occurs year round.
+Marcie Rendon shares her people, the Anishinaabe (also known as Ojibwe or Chippewa), in this deep dive into the Downwind family’s celebration of the circle of life that includes as many as twelve powwows a year.
+The powwow is a ceremony that was traditionally held with the changing of the seasons but now occurs year-round.
 This is a time to express gratitude to the Creator and to connect with friends and family.
 Another element to the Downwind family is that they foster children and their five children come from different reservations.
 Rendon explains tribal enrollment and identity.
 During this powwow, Shian, a Downwind daughter, will pass on her Junior Princess crown to the next girl.
-It’s a time of celebration, gifts for the support she has received all year as princess, and, of course, dancing! [nonfiction book, ages 7 and up]
+It’s a time of celebration, gifts for the support she has received all year as a princess, and, of course, dancing! [nonfiction book, ages 7 and up]